-How to build:
+How to Build These Shelves:

 - Place shelving units one on top of another and add a support board at each end to secure each shelf in place.
+Finally, add earthquake straps to secure the storage shelves to the wall.

-This storage system helped provide cheap storage while my previous retail business (now sold, as I’m off on new adventures) grew from a fledgling side business in my basement, where looks didn’t matter, to a larger retail business in it’s own brick and mortar shop.
-At the latter location, we dressed these up by adding spacer boards, trim to the top, and painting them to match the wall color.
-The trim and paint really helped these shelves look like they were professional built-in shelving.
-In the photos of the black shelving you’ll notice we switched from free “beer flats” to white bin boxes.
-Initially a not-small investment for the thousands of boxes shown in this picture, we were really pleased with the professional look of the black shelves and white boxes.
 Additionally, the corrugated bin boxes ended up being much more durable than the beer flats we initially used.
-When pulling parts or inventory for orders, you pull the box by the front lip.
-For can flats this often meant the front lip broke after a few months for popular or particularly heavy items, with the bin boxes there’s more reinforcement on a narrower section of the box, so the bin boxes looked newer, longer.
-In fact, in the 3 or 4 years we used bin boxes, I can only think of a few occasions when a bin box needed to be replaced for that reason.
+When pulling parts or inventory for orders, it’s natural to pull the box by the front lip.
+For drink flats this often meant the front lip broke on popular or particularly heavy items within weeks, but with the bin boxes there’s more reinforcement on a narrower section of the box, so the bin boxes look newer, longer.
+In fact, in the 3 or 4 years, we used bin boxes, I can only think of a few occasions when a bin box needed to be replaced.

-TIP: It’s helpful to decide what kind of boxes you will use BEFORE you build your shelves.
+TIP: It’s helpful to decide what kind of boxes you will use BEFORE you build your storage shelves.
 You can use the boxes as guides to help you determine where to place supports.
 Remember to add more supports (for example, every 12 inches instead of every 24 inches) if the items you will be storing are heavy.

-Small Business Warehouse Shelving Organization Tips:
+Small Business Storage Shelf Organization Tips: